 - Try not to send something that your kiddo has never had before.
 Try new foods at home so you know how your child likes them and whether they have any difficulty chewing them.

 - Try to make lunch a mix of foods that are yummy, healthy, easy to chew, and familiar.

 - Check any allergy guidelines at your center or school to help keep everyone healthy.

 - Remember that you may or may not be able to send nuts.

-- Ask for feedback on how your child ate so you know what they are liking (and not liking…) so you know if you need to send more or less food.
+- Ask for specific feedback on how your child ate so you know what they are liking (and not liking…) so you know if you need to send more or less food.